SocietyForArtisticResearch/PPLeiden19/documentation.md

 transition: fade
 ---

-# documenting research
+# Documenting research

 * Documentation as a research tool (not just the end product)
-* RC as a thinking tool / research workspace
+* RC as a thinking tool
+* Research workspace

 # Collecting

+* sketching/noodling
-* quick sketching noodling (quick notes/memos)
+* quick notes/memos
 * time efficient upload of artistic materials & recordings
 * references management (using bibliographic tools)
-* import from other writing-tools (not just word processor, but also e-learning etc..)
+* import from other writing-tools (not just word processors, but also e-learning etc..)

 # Structuring

 * at most basic: organise materials in categories
-* futher enriching: objects with metadata
+* futher enriching: objects with metadata / licenses etc..
-* advanced organisation express sets, relationships, traces, trajectories,
+* advanced: express sets, network like relationships, traces, trajectories,
 * ambigous / dynamic relations

 # Experiment

 * versioning
 * experiment with different layouts
-* easy rewriting / changing of metadata
+* support rewriting
 * have space for comments

 # Social